AndreaPrestia/sandlo-db/README.md

 **TODO**

 - improve code quality
-- manage max memory allocation and memory cleanup of older entities, with specific policy, when reached threshold
+- manage max memory allocation and memory cleanup of older entities, with specific policy, when the threshold is reached
 - expand code coverage with unit testing
 - make benchmarking
 - make safety tests